jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object = snobclass(); %create object
 snobfit_object.name = 'constrained_optimisation'; %specify file name
 snobfit_object.fcn = 'my_objective_function'; %specify objective function
-snobfit_object.softfcn = 'my_constraint_function'; %specify constraint function
+snobfit_object.constraintFcn = 'my_constraint_function'; %specify constraint function
-snobfit.soft = true; %specify problem as a constrained optimisation; if set to false, the constraints will be ignored
+snobfit.constrained = true; %specify problem as a constrained optimisation; if set to false, the constraints will be ignored
 ```
 The values of the constraints are then set as *upper* and *lower* limits on each of the constraint functions:
 ```